aimms/documentation/webui/css-styling.rst

 		GanttHighlight(Selected_i, j, 'JobDuration') := "exceeds-time-limit";
 	endif;

 In combination with the css rule above, this would result in all jobs for the :token:`Selected_i` to be colored red.
-Do however keep in mind that this mechanism is intended for use with a relatively low number of tuples.
+However, keep in mind that this mechanism is intended for use with a relatively low number of tuples.
 If you want to style a huge number of tuples, we recommend using the annotations method described above.

 If you display more than one identifier in a widget, you can specify the tuples for those by using the corresponding identifier name(s) in the extra index.